arichiardi/fonda/README.md

 the context that is passed to each step.
 It also contains:

 - **step-log** A collection of step logs.
 By default only step names are logged.
-               A **log-step-fn** configuration attribute can be passed in order to customize the logging.

 ## Examples